AlpacaTravel/graphql-docs/topics/graphql/Attributes/README.md

       # itineraries
       upsertAttrs: [
         # Custom data that is being stored within the itinerary
-        {
-          id: "custom://my-custom-data"
-          value: "Example Custom Data JSON"
+        { id: "custom/my-custom-data", value: "Example Custom Data JSON" }
-        }
       ]
     }
   ) {
     itinerary {
       id
       __typename

       # Read back the custom data from the attribute
-      myCustomData: attrValue(id: "custom://my-custom-data")
+      myCustomData: attrValue(id: "custom/my-custom-data")
     }
   }
 }
 ```

-*Note*: We recommend using the id `custom://external-ref` and
+_Note_: We recommend using the id `custom/external-ref` and
-`custom://external-source` when assocating resources to your platform.
+`custom/external-source` when assocating resources to your platform.
 Alpaca
 can provide some query integration with data in these fields.

-*Important*: Do not store sensitive or personal information within these
+_Important_: Do not store sensitive or personal information within these
 attributes.
 You should store this information within your platform as
 custom attributes are not approprtiate for storing this type of data.

 ## Lifecycle of attributes